Skip to content

 What keeping up with your peer group actually costs.

-Calculate the cost of spending to match peer consumption — holidays, cars, gadgets, lifestyle.
-See the annual and 20-year compound impact.
+What it costs to spend matching peers — holidays, cars, gadgets, lifestyle — with the annual total and 20-year compound impact.

 What this tool does